 Edge Gateways: Three main reasons you may want to consider a local gateway as part of your solution: Economics (sending all the data is too expensive), Physics (latency/reliability necessitates local processing), or the Law (data residency).
 AWS Greengrass is AWS’s answer to this.
 MachineShop Edge, an AWS Partner Solution, is another interesting option with a tight integration to AWS IoT.

 Where to Go from Here

 The best way to start learning about AWS IoT is to get hands-on.
 There are a lot of great tutorials in AWS’s documentation.
-A fun & simple way to get started is the AWS IoT Button (a generalized version of the Amazon Dash Button ).
-Pressing it sends a message it AWS IoT, so you can hook it up to a Lambda function for a simple demonstration AWS IoT.
+A fun & simple way to get started is the AWS IoT Button (a generalized version of the Amazon Dash Button ) or AWS IoT One-Click.
+With both of these, you basically have a simple way of sending a message into AWS IoT so you can hook it up to a Lambda function for a simple demonstration.

 If you want to get a little deeper, try one of the AWS IoT Starter Kits.
 Even if you aren’t in the business of IoT, dabbling with AWS IoT is a great way to extend your knowledge about the AWS platform services that make up “Serverless”.
 Pulling these services together to build your Smart Beer Keg or whatever hobby idea you have in mind will help you start to really appreciate the power of these services to build arbitrarily complex enterprise-level solutions.
 If you need some support with your IoT initiative contact us to discuss how Trek10 can help.